Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 Insulation types

-Blanket and batt insulation
+Blanket and Batt Insulation

-• Generally preferred and easy to install
+• Mostly preferred and simple to install

 • Appropriate for floors, roofs, and walls.

-Loose fill and blown-in insulation
+Loose fill and Blown-in Insulation

-• Lightweight material.
+• Lightweight substance.

 • A sophisticated machine that blows in insulation makes sure there are no chilly patches in the attic’s difficult-to-reach crevices and corners.